jgautrais/toutcourt/README.md

 # Tout court - Symfony 5.\*

+## Project

+Tout court was built during a 3-days final exam at Wild Code School.
+It reproduces as simple tennis court booking system.
+In order to reduce complexity, it was assumed for this project that all court are open 7 days per week, from 9am to 23pm.
+Each booking slot is 1 hour long.
+The project is built with Symfony 5.
+Data is handled with mySQL DB and the application is styled using Tailwind CSS framework.

 ## Presentation

 This starter kit is here to easily start a repository for Wild Code School students.